miketeachestech/miketeachestech.github.io/README.md

 ## Deployment

-To deploy your website using GitHub Pages:
+To deploy your Hugo website using GitHub Pages, follow [these instructions.](https://gohugo.io/hosting-and-deployment/hosting-on-github/)

-1. Ensure your repository is set up to deploy from the `gh-pages` branch.
-2. Push your changes to GitHub: `git push origin main`
-3. Your changes should now be live on GitHub Pages at `http://yourusername.github.io/miketeachestech-website`.